UviDTE-UviSpace/uvispace-documentation/docs/introduction.rst

   pass through all of them in order doing rectilinear trajectories between them.

 - The *UGVs*.
 The UGVs are small RC-like vehicles controlled by an Arduino board.
-The UGV has not intelligence.
-The Arduino board only receives the motor speed workpoints through a Wifi-to-serial or Zigbee-to-serial Arduino shield from the main controller and sets the PWM of the motors to the corresponding values.
-The Arduino board also communicates with a fuel gauge board in the vehicle that calculates the state of charge of the battery.
+The UGV has not intelligence, that is the controller is built in the main controller.
+The Arduino board receives motor speed workpoints through a Wifi-to-serial or Zigbee-to-serial Arduino shield from the main controller and sets the PWM of the motors to the corresponding values.
+The UGV has a battery system with custom PCBs to be able to charge the battery of the UGV (through or wirelessly) and measure the battery levels.
+  Arduino board communicates periodically with the board measuring the battery level.
 The main controller can ask the battery level to the Arduino board also through the wireless protocols.

 The main structure of the system can be observed in the diagram below: